alnssr/alnssr.github.io/README.md

 ### Contact

-The actual organizers are : Othmane Jerhaoui, Alice Nassor and Quentin Goepfert.
+The actual organizers are : Othmane Jerhaoui, Alice Nassor, Quentin Goepfert and Mahran Rihani.
 If you wish to give a talk, or have any request and suggestion, contact the organizers :  [othmane.jerhaoui@ensta-paris.fr](mailto:othmane.jerhaoui@ensta-paris.fr), [alice.nassor@ensta-paris.fr](mailto:alice.nassor@ensta-paris.fr) or [quentin.goepfert@ensta-paris.fr](mailto:quentin.goepfert@ensta-paris.fr).